deepeshk1204/redditposts/README.md

 ### Flow
-once subreddit is selected post data gets stored in store so next time it doesn't makes a api call it fetches form store.
+once subreddit is selected post data gets stored in redux store so next time it doesn't makes an api call to fetches form store.